• Art magazine

 Definitions

-In order to talk about the relationship between street art and pop art, we first have to understand their definitions.
+To talk about the relationship between street art and pop art, we first need to understand their definitions.

 • Definitions